-Small claims court fees are detailed on the justice.gov.uk website in Form EX50 (see below for the link and more on navigating EX50), they are as follows:
+Small claims court fees are detailed in HM Courts Form EX50 (see below for the link and more on navigating EX50), they are as follows:

-HM Courts Form EX50 has details of Court Costs /Fees.
-It's a large document and IMO a difficult one to navigate as it contains details of fees for all Courts (High Court, County Court, Small claims etc).
-To work out the Court costs applicable to your case, search the EX50 document, for the following terms:
+HM Courts Form EX50 provides details of all small claims court costs.
+It's a large document and IMO a difficult one to navigate as it contains details of fees for all Courts (High Court, County Court, etc).
+To work out the costs applicable to your claim, search for the following terms in the EX50 document :

 Starting your claim